theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

+# 6.2.1

+1. [build spec] Registry login setting is removed from build image step (introduced in 6.2.0).
+Specify registry logins in job executor if necessary

 # 6.2.0

 1. A new property `Run In Container` is added and enabled for all command steps in build spec.
 If you have steps intended to